grundmanise/cordova-plugin-EGAnimatedFullScreenImage/README.md

  - Images should be inside www/application/app/**path for image**
  - You should have @1x, @2x, @3x versions of the image in the **path for image** folder, e.g. example@1x.gif, example@2x.gif, example@3x.gif
+ - To change a splash screen please set the correct path in the `pageDidLoad` method in `EGAnimatedFullScreenImage.m`.

 **JS Methods:**